 About Texas Performing Arts

 Texas Performing Arts (TPA) is the professional arts presenting and producing program of The University of Texas at Austin.
 One of the largest and most active university-based performing arts centers in the U.S., TPA is an anchor institution in Austin’s arts, cultural, and entertainment landscape.
 TPA operates venues on the UT campus including Austin’s largest theater, Bass Concert Hall.
-Its public programs include Broadway in Austin; an international season of dance, theater, music and more; and the Texas Welcomes series of popular artists.
+Its public programs include Broadway in Austin; an international season of dance, theater and music; and the Texas Welcomes series of popular artists.
 TPA is an integral unit of UT’s College of Fine Arts and engages students across the university in creative experiences.
 To learn more about Texas Performing Arts and this opportunity, please visit https://texasperformingarts.org/about-us/employment.

 Why Join Texas Performing Arts?